Stock vs. Broth

 - Short ingredient list without MSG, yeast extract, or excessive sodium

 Better Than Bouillon (concentrated paste) is a practical pantry staple.
 It has strong flavor and dissolves easily, though it lacks the gelatin of homemade stock.
+I keep a jar in the fridge as backup and use it when I've run out of frozen stock cubes.

 For the best results in sauces and reductions, homemade stock is worth the effort.
 For soups and everyday cooking, a good commercial product works fine.